20 Home Organizing Mistakes You’re Probably Making (And How to Fix Them!)

 You make a mess in the pantry

 If you buy in bulk, take the individual items out of the giant bag.
 “Never leave bulk items, such as protein bars and snack foods, in large packages,” advises Laura Leist, author of Eliminate Chaos: The 10-Step Process to Organize Your Home & Life.
 She places often-used items into bins in the pantry for easy access.
-That said, here are the things you should never buy in bulk.

 You let dishes linger